True DC

-A further advantage of the TRUE DC mechanism is that in the event of the supply to earth failure, the high short circuit current pulls the contacts together, thereby giving high short circuit withstand current of up to 2400 A (product dependent).
-Residential photovoltaic installations are typically 1000 V DC, however the majority of the TRUE DC isolators available on the market today already have the capability to operate up to 1500 V DC.
+A further advantage of the True DC mechanism is that, in the event of the supply to earth failure, the high short circuit current pulls the contacts together, thereby giving high short circuit withstand current of up to 2400 A (product dependent).
+Residential photovoltaic installations are typically 1000 V DC, however the majority of the True DC isolators available on the market today already have the capability to operate up to 1500 V DC.

 In the move towards safer installations of PV systems, whether it be in a domestic or industrial environment, consideration has to often be given to the materials and the risk of fire hazard that they pose.
 Ratings referred to under the UL 94 category are deemed generally acceptable for compliance with this requirement as this cover tests for flammability of polymeric materials used for parts in devices and appliances.
 Although there are 12 flame classifications specified in UL 94, there are 6 which relate to materials commonly used in manufacturing enclosures, structural parts and insulators found in consumer electronic products.
 These are 5VA, 5VB, V-0, V-1, V-2 and HB.

-With the advent of more worldwide installations and the requirements laid down in many country’s national wiring publications for the use of DC switches in PV installations, TRUE DC Solar Isolators must also be assessed and tested under the latest UL standard UL508I which has been specifically written to cover the use of “Manual Disconnect Switches intended for use in Photovoltaic Systems”.
+With the advent of more worldwide installations, and the requirements laid down in many countries' national wiring publications for the use of DC switches in PV installations, True DC Solar Isolators are assessed and tested under the latest UL standard UL508I which has been specifically written to cover the use of “Manual Disconnect Switches intended for use in Photovoltaic Systems”.

 This UL508I standard specifically covers switches rated up to 1500 V that are intended for use in an ambient temperatures of -20 °C to +60 °C, and that are suitable for use on the load side of PV branch protection devices.